The University Writing Center

 Services to Students

-Students can work one-on-one or in small groups with Center staff on writing being done for any course.
+Students can work one-on-one or in small groups with Center staff on writing being done for courses in the Core curriculum, in writing-intensive courses, or in any other course.
 They may also bring writing being done outside of coursework.
 Center staff work with students at any stage of a writing project.
 They encourage students to focus on specific aspects of their writing, such as organization, sentence clarity, or paragraph structure.
 Writing Center staff cannot edit studentsí papers for them.

 Students can also use the Centerís computer laboratory for help at any point in a writing project.
 They can use desktop publishing software to write and print papers; to plan, outline, revise, edit, and proofread; to format and generate bibliographies and citations.
+Students can use Center software to assess their specific needs and to identify resources in the Center to address those needs.
 The lab is connected to the Internet; students may access the Web and all library research facilities.
 Help is available for using these technologies.
 The lab also includes hardware and software designed to assist students with disabilities.

-The Center maintains an interactive website .
+The Center maintains an interactive Website .
 Students can download materials, meet with other writers online, and access online reference materials.
-Tutoring via the Internet is available through the Centerís website.
+Tutoring via the Internet is available through the Centerís Web site.
 Students can get responses to their writing within 24 hours via e-mail.
+Students with access to Microsoft NetMeeting can work on-line with a staff member in "real time."

 Services to Faculty